-DEAs should ensure that companies and government agencies are free to choose and use the technologies and solutions that best suit their needs.
-Government procurement rules should not require government agencies to purchase and use local or other specific technology.
-This will enable companies in participating economies to achieve greater security and drive innovation in key technologies, including cloud computing, AI, and 5G telecommunications.
+Digital trade agreements should ensure that companies and government agencies are free to choose and use the technologies and solutions that best suit their needs.
+The JAEPA should ensure that government procurement rules in Australian and Japan do not require government agencies to purchase and use local or other specific technology.
+This will enable companies in both participating economies to achieve greater security and drive innovation in key technologies, including cloud computing, AI, and 5G telecommunications.